iccaving/icccsite/content/tour/yorkshire-2016-12-16.md

 way I can describe, with some pretty fossils in the rock.
 There's also a lot of it.
 And evidently the ropes did not match up very well with the cave!
-Some rather experimental conversion of rebelays-into-deviations and finishing of the final pitch with the tackle sack lanlard (turned out the '50 m' rope was actually '40.5 m' when measured by Dave Wilson later!).
+Some rather experimental conversion of rebelays-into-deviations and finishing of the final pitch with the tackle sack lanyard (turned out the '50 m' rope was actually '40.5 m' when measured by Dave Wilson later!).
 Jack had also run out of maillons; and there were a could half-dozen krab belays.